dotnet/android/Documentation/guides/BuildProcess.md

     including this property and setting it to `True`.
 When this property is set, the build process pre-crunches the .png files.

+    Note: This option is not compatible with the `$(AndroidUseAapt2)` option.
+If `$(AndroidUseAapt2)` is enabled, tnis functionality will be disabled.
+If you wish to continue to use this feature please set `$(AndroidUseAapt2)` to `False`.

     **Experimental**.
 Added in Xamarin.Android 7.0.

+-  **AndroidUseAapt2** &ndash; A bool property which allows the developer to control the use of the `aapt2` tool for packaging.
+    By default we will use `aapt2` if it is installed.
+If the developer wishes to revert back to legacy behaviour they can set

+        `<AndroidUseAapt2>false</AndroidUseAapt2>`

+    in their csproj.
+Alternatively provide the property on the command line via

+        `/p:AndroidUseAapt2=false`

+    Added in Xamarin.Android 8.3.

 <a name="Signing_Properties" />